Stefan485/Artificial-Intelligence-1/Additional Problems/readme.md

 # Additional Problems

-Here you can find some additional problems that you can solve in oreder to prepare for the first practical exam.
+Here you can find some additional problems that you can solve in order to prepare for the first practical exam.

 ## Problem 1 - Tic Tac Toe